-If the problem persists, make sure to address the topic with other neighbors in your community.
+If the problem persists, address the topic with other neighbors in your community.
 If you have taken many of the above steps, but your neighbor continues to feed the wild cats every night, it’s easy to understand why they keep coming around.
-Also, when you bring this kind of topic up with neighbors, people often have similar experiences, and you might be able to build a neighborhood coalition dedicated to humanely removing the unwanted guests.
+Also, when you bring this kind of topic up with neighbors, people often have similar experiences, and you might be able to build a neighborhood coalition dedicated to humanely removing the unwelcome guests.

 After you’ve exhausted all of the above tips, you might simply need an expert's help.
 They can recommend humane traps available on the market and even help you set some to ensure the cats are captured and released to a no-kill animal shelter.
 If your problem continues to escalate, we recommend contacting an animal control professional or a no-kill shelter.
 Typically, these organizations will be able to best advise you about what is possible in your local community.

 - Why do cats stick out their tongues?
 Here are several surprising (and mostly harmless) reasons